Apr 26Integrating Health and Housing to Benefit Seniors

-Last week in Kankakee, Illinois, Mercy Housing Lakefront and its partners celebrated the grand opening of River Station Senior Residences, which features 70 one-bedroom homes for low- and moderate-income residents over the age of 55.
+In April 2019, Mercy Housing Lakefront and its partners celebrated the grand opening of River Station Senior Residences, in Kankakee, Illinois, which features 70 one-bedroom homes for low- and moderate-income residents over the age of 55.
 The completion of any project that preserves or expands the supply of affordable homes is cause for celebration because it represents a victory in one of the most pressing challenges we face in this country: the lack of quality housing for low- and moderate-income Americans.

 Millions of people are affected by this, limiting their ability to live happy, healthy lives.
 Every day is filled with hard decisions about whether it’s more important to pay the rent on the first of the month or to buy a new coat for a growing child when the weather turns in the fall; to keep the heat on or to visit the doctor to treat a chronic health condition.
 Ultimately, these choices erode the dignity of those making them and trap them in a cycle from which it is extremely difficult to escape.